William Contreras Player Props: Brewers vs. Cubs

-The Milwaukee Brewers and William Contreras, who went 2-for-5 with a double and an RBI last time out, battle Kyle Hendricks and the Chicago Cubs at American Family Field, Tuesday at 4:10 PM ET.
+The Milwaukee Brewers, including William Contreras (.317 batting average in his past 10 games), take on starter Justin Steele and the Chicago Cubs at American Family Field, Wednesday at 8:10 PM ET.

-He racked up two hits (going 2-for-5 with a double and an RBI) in his last appearance against the Cubs.
+In his last appearance, he had two hits (going 2-for-4 with an RBI) against the Cubs.

 William Contreras Game Info & Props vs. the Cubs